google-research/causal-agents/README.md

 ## Citation

+If you use this data, please include the following citation:

+> @article{roelofs2022causalagents, title={CausalAgents: A Robustness Benchmark
+> for Motion Forecasting using Causal Relationships}, author={Roelofs, Rebecca
+> and Sun, Liting and Caine, Ben and Refaat, Khaled S and Sapp, Ben and
+> Ettinger, Scott and Chai, Wei}, journal={arXiv preprint arXiv:2207.03586},
+> year={2022} }

+## Disclaimer

 This is not an officially supported Google product.